arunwagle/DemoRepo/clients/Mizuho/Reporting/README.md

 # Demo Steps
 ### High Level Application Flow
 - [x] Bulk upload CSV data from on-premise location to Bluemix Object storage.
-Automate all the above steps using Bluemix Workflow Scheduler
+Automate the steps using Bluemix Workflow Scheduler
 - [x] Create schema in DB2 Warehouse on cloud from the CSV files
 - [x] Move data from Bluemix Object storage to DB2 Warehouse on cloud using IBM DSX
 - [x] Generate reports using Cognos Analytics on cloud